 If you want to go on an all-inclusive break, the best place to start your search is with a reputable travel company.

 All-inclusive holidays are ideal for those of you whose cancer affects your ability to be mobile.
-Such trips also commonly include transfers from the airport so really, you won’t have to worry about anything.
+Such trips also

 The importance of travel insurance cannot be overstated and thankfully, getting a good and comprehensive policy is easy whether you have cancer or not.